CNAG-Biomedical-Informatics/pheno-ranker/docs/faq.md

     jq -r 'to_entries[] | [.key, .value.zlib_base64_binary_digit_string] | @csv' < my_export_data.ref_binary_hash.json | awk 'BEGIN {print "id,zlib_base64_binary_digit_string"}{print}' > output.csv
     ```

-    If you are reading this, it's because you know what you are doing :smile:.
-You might want to check the [QR-codes page]( qr-code-generator.md).
+    If you are storing compact binary-vector representations, you may also want to check the [QR-codes page](qr-code-generator.md).

-    ##### last change 2023-10-13 by Manuel Rueda [:fontawesome-brands-github:](https://github.com/mrueda)

 ??? faq "Can I Perform MDS with Jaccard Indices?"
     Yes, you can perform Multidimensional Scaling (MDS) using a matrix of Jaccard indices.
 To use MDS, which typically requires dissimilarity data, you'll need to convert your Jaccard similarity matrix into a dissimilarity matrix.
 This is done by subtracting the Jaccard similarity scores from 1, where the formula is: